Canada Housing Infrastructure Fund

 Is CHIF funding stackable with other funding sources (e.g., federal, provincial and municipal)?

 Yes.
-CHIF funding is stackable with other funding sources, including federal, provincial and municipal ones.
-However, total funding from all levels of government (including municipal, provincial, territorial and federal) cannot exceed 100% of total project costs, and total federal government funding cannot exceed 100% of total eligible project costs under this program.
+CHIF funding is stackable with other funding sources.
+However, total funding from all levels of government (including municipal, provincial, territorial and federal) cannot exceed 100% of total project costs, and total federal government funding cannot exceed 100% of total eligible project costs.

 Project selection and approval